 Teachers have 13 weeks per year away from the classroom, but many use this time to work on marking, planning and preparation.

 Geographical mobility can improve prospects, but jobs are available in most areas, especially in towns and cities, throughout the country.
 Staff turnover is greatest in inner-city schools.

 Teachers may be able to supplement their income through private tuition, national exam marking, teaching evening classes or writing textbooks.
 Part-time work and career break opportunities are possible.
 Supply teaching is an attractive and flexible option for some.

 Although there are similar numbers of male and female secondary teachers, proportionally more head teachers are male.
 The gender balance varies across subject areas, e.g. more women teach English and modern languages and more men teach mathematics and science.

-The Teaching Agency offers support to people with disabilities who want to get into teaching.
+The Department for Education offers support to people with disabilities who want to get into teaching.